6: Blind Faith

 He waited as long as he could stand it before slowly lifting his head.

 Several yards away, the ursaluna stopped and huffed at them, breath steaming.
 Without taking her eyes off Chris and Una, she shambled over to the tree where her cubs perched.
-She made call that shook the trees, and then the cubs began to clamber down one at a time.
+She made call that shook the trees, and the cubs began to clamber down one at a time.
 They fell over themselves as they landed and then pulled themselves from the snow, gamboling in triumphant circles.
-It would have been cute if not for the ursaluna's continuous growls.
+It would have been cute if not for the ursaluna’s continuous growls.

 Rumbling, she herded them across the path towards the opposite slope.
 She paused one last time in the middle of the path to glower at Chris and Una, and then the three bear pokemon lumbered into the trees.

 Chris and Una lay listening to the wind in the branches and distant pokemon calls for a long time before they dared rise to kneel on the cold, wet ground.
 Chris's heart was still pounding.
-He turned to look at Una.
-Pine needles and snow clung to her hair.
-"How did you know that would work?"

 “There are many things I do not know or understand.”
 She stood and offered a hand to Chris, smiling.
 “Fortunately, I do know some things about making peace with wild creatures.”